JeffRMoore/async-benchmark-runner/README.md

 # Async Benchmark Runner
 A benchmark runner for node focusing on measuring elapsed time and memory usage for promise using asynchronous code.
 ABR is intended to be run as a part of a performance regression test suite.
-It is not intended for microbenchmarking or load testing.
+ABR is intended to help answer questions like "have performance characteristics changed between releases" or "does this change have an impact on performance?"

 ABR measures mean elapsed time, which does not give an accurate assessment of latency.
+It is not intended for load testing.

 ABR is intended to benchmark fine grained operations.
 The intent is that ABR should not only tell you that performance characteristcs have changed, but